Lefiy/Lefiy/README.md

 ## About Me

-I am the owner of MC LEAF COMMUNITY (JP).
+Owner / Developer of MC LEAF COMMUNITY (JP).
 Develop PvP Client and Spigot Plugin in Minecraft.
-And design Application GUI with Java Swing.
+And Design Application GUI with Java Swing.

 ## My Skills